gvwilson/thirdbit/src/talks/sdgc/index.md

   <div class="col-10">
     Sarah E. Igo: <em><a href="https://isbnsearch.org/isbn/9780674244795">The Known Citizen: A History of Privacy in Modern America</a></em> (2020)
     <br>
-    The right to privacy is the youngest of the three;
+    The right to privacy is the youngest and least evolved of the three.
-    again,
-    you can't be part of the debate without understanding how we got here.
   </div>
 </div>